wtlin1228/FansWatch/README.md

 ## It will provide an api for tracing the facebook's pages.

-## Refactor the api to class variables and class methods now.
+## Refactor the api to class variables and class methods done.

+## Prepare publishing fanswatch gem now.